G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 Transfer sheet
 edit gmt bst time

-If you choose to use the Ready mounted Arduino relays available on auction sites "CAUTION".
-Many of these are Active LOW.
+If you choose to use the Ready mounted Arduino relay available on auction sites <B>"CAUTION"</B> as many of these are Active LOW.
 The code is designed for ACTIVE HIGH.
-You could swap all the Hi and lows but it would mean most of your relays would be operated all the time.
 If you decide to use these Ready-Made Relay Boards look for the type with a jumper that can be set ACTIVE HI.

 <P ALIGN="LEFT"><img src="Images/relayno.jpg" width=200> <img src="Images/relayyes.jpg" width=200>